GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis.md

 1. An array.
 2. A function.
-3. A Vega Changeset instance.
+3. A Vega.js Changeset instance.

 > In order to update the visualization, the `data` property must be a new object.